 It’s part of Europe’s Famous Hostels association which gives its stamp of approval to the best (independently-run) hostels for value and quality.

-Disclosure: I received free accommodation from the Villa Hostels brand however, I was already planning to stay at their beach property before our agreement anyway.
+Disclosure: I received a complimentary stay courtesy of the Villa Hostels brand however, I was already planning to stay at their beach property before our agreement anyway.
 As always, opinions are entirely my own, and I would never recommend anything that I do not fully support.